keithledgerwood/WICLab-guide/05-governance.md

 1. In the End-User Dashboard, open the **Okta Access Requests** app.
 1. In the App Catalog, locate **Navan**, and then click **Request access**.
 1. Click **Submit new request**.
-1. Notice that there 0/1 tasks are complete.
+1. Notice there are 0/1 tasks are complete.
 The access request is waiting for Admin Approval.
     |||
      |:-----|:-----|
     |![Tasks complete](images/011/ar_awaiting_admin_approval_700.png "Tasks complete")|